-An investment product for pension funds and institutional investors, which is managed by Sompo Asset Management Co.
-Ltd. and broadly invests in companies with high ESG ratings
+institutional investors, which is managed by Sompo Asset Management Co.
+Ltd. and broadly invests in companies with high ESG ratings performance of excellent Japanese companies in ESG measures which excel in gender diversity based on the MSCI Japan IMI Top 700 Index the Netherlands, which provides a wide range of gende indicators

-An index series that reflects performance of companies which excel in the global standards for environment, society, and governance (ESG) defined by FTSE Russell